 Regenerative farmers Ashly and Stacy Steinke share how a commitment to improving habitat has paid off for their grass-fed cattle business, the local wildlife, and water quality in Wisconsin

-Ahead of the 2023 Farm Bill debate, we’re sharing firsthand accounts of how private land conservation programs are helping landowners not only to improve their soil quality and enhance wildlife habitat, but also to provide equitable hunting and fishing opportunities in rural communities.
+We’re sharing firsthand accounts of how private land conservation programs are helping landowners not only to improve their soil quality and enhance wildlife habitat, but also to provide equitable hunting and fishing opportunities in rural communities.

 Ashly and Stacy Steinke hunt, fish, raise three boys, and practice regenerative farming near Cornell, Wisconsin.
 With the help of multiple Farm Bill conservation programs, they have also been able to restore over 200 acres of wetlands, revive stream flows and water quality, install wildlife-friendly fencing, and implement conservation practices that benefit their grass-fed beef business.

 Some of my earliest memories are of my dad bringing home animals from his hunts—I couldn’t wait to be a hunter like him.
 Then, I think in 1989, wild turkeys were reintroduced into my home county, right on the farm where my dad grew up.
 In the years that followed, we spent countless days just out watching those turkeys on the landscape, and I became obsessed with wildlife.
 In high school, I was further encouraged by an ecology teacher, Mike Harden, who was also passionate about wildlife and conservation.
 He took the time out of his evenings in the spring to take us to watch peenting woodcock and had us read A Sand County Almanac.
 (I’ve probably read it five times since then.)
 And so it really was a natural decision for me to attend college and graduate school for wildlife management.